mpqmpqm/reporter-2021/README.md

 [Visit production site](https://reporter.mpq.dev/)

-Reporter is a [quantified self](https://en.wikipedia.org/wiki/Quantified_self) app that lets users choose what to quantify.
+Reporter is a [quantified self](https://en.wikipedia.org/wiki/Quantified_self) mobile web app that lets users choose what to quantify.

 Users select one or more emoji to associate with a particular board.
 Tapping on an emoji sends a report of that event to the Firestore database, and the app